Non-Bloch Band Theory of Non-Hermitian Systems

-Some previous works which assume reality of ${\bm k}$ require further investigations.
-For example, the tight-binding model in Ref.~\onlinecite{Lee2016} is equivalent to our model with $t_3=\gamma_2=0$.
-Within our theory, it has neither exceptional points nor anomalous edge states, as opposed to Ref.~\onlinecite{Lee2016}.
+We also apply our theory to the tight-binding model proposed in Ref.~\onlinecite{Lee2016}, and we show that the Bloch wave number $k$ has a nonzero imaginary part, and the bulk-edge correspondence can be established with $k\in{\mathbb C}$~\cite{SM}.
+We conclude that some previous works on the bulk-edge correspondence using the reality of the Bloch wave vector require further investigation.

-This work was supported by Grant-in-Aid for Scientific Research (Grants No.~JP18H03678 and No.~JP16J07354) by MEXT, Japan, by CREST, JST (No.~JP-MJCR14F1), and by MEXT Elements Strategy Initiative to Form Core Research Center (TIES).
-Kazuki Yokomizo also was supported by JSPS KAKENHI (Grant No.~18J22113).
+This work was supported by a Grant-in-Aid for Scientific Research (Grants No.~JP18H03678 and No.~JP16J07354) by MEXT, Japan; by CREST, JST (No.~JP-MJCR14F1); and by the MEXT Elements Strategy Initiative to Form Core Research Center (TIES).
+K. Y. was also supported by JSPS KAKENHI (Grant No.~18J22113).